madis/sandy/about.md

 We offer you different services to help you have the best experience while you are having your vacations, in La Libertad beaches.

-The goal of Sandy Waves is for you to have the best experience while having your vacation or if you are on a business trip.
+My goal is help you to have the best experience in your vacation or assist you if you are on a business trip.
 You will be assisted by a professional tour guide with several years of experience who speaks Spanish and English.

 ![Volcano](/assets/img/about/about-me.jpg)